 How does Yale Medicine test for gastrointestinal parasites?

-A patient who is being tested for gastrointestinal parasites, including giardia and cryptosporidium, must collect a few stool samples in a preservative vial, which is then sent to the lab.
-For these common parasites, a rapid test looks for parasite proteins.
+A patient who is being tested for gastrointestinal parasites must collect a few stool samples in a preservative vial, which is then sent to the lab.
+For common parasites, a rapid test looks for parasite proteins.
 For other parasites, the stool is examined under the microscope.

 These kinds of parasitic diseases are not very common in the U.S. They may be found in patients who have immigrated from another country or have traveled internationally, and children who have been adopted from foreign countries, Dr. Campbell says.